 Taking courses online has also given students access to instruction from top institutions, even those in another country.

-While your mileage may vary in terms of quality, reputable and duly accredited schools offer online programs on par with a traditional degree.
+While your mileage may vary in terms of quality, reputable and duly accredited schools and tuition agencies offer online programs on par with a traditional degree.
 And the majority of employers have valued them the same way for nearly a decade now.

 That sentiment will only improve in the wake of the pandemic.
 Out of necessity, all stakeholders in the education system have had to dabble in distance learning.